Thoondil: Soundtrack

-Critical reception
+Release

+Thoondil was initially scheduled to release in October 2007, and then 8 February 2008, but ultimately released on 22 February the same month.
+Moser Baer released the film via home video in June 2009.

+Reception

 A critic from The Hindu wrote, "Generally in a story of thrill and supsence, you would expect verve and vibrancy.
 But in 'Thoondil' things take their own sweet time to move – hence the momentum is missing".
 Pavithra Srinivasan from Rediff.com wrote, "All in all, a supposedly suspense-filled love story that is anything but".
 A critic from Sify wrote, "The basic problem with the film is that the story is clichéd, unimaginative and amateurish to say the least.
 The presentation is old fashioned and the dialogues are banal."
+Muthu of Kalki praised the acting, humour, music, screenplay, cinematography but panned the editing.